May 6, 2016

 According to Scripture, who should be the trustee named in a church Bible trust agreement?

-Biblically, a pastor, must meet much more stringent God-given requirements than other members of the body:
+Biblically, a pastor must meet stringent God-given requirements:

 - “This is a true saying, If a man desire the office of a bishop [pastor], he desireth a good work.
 A bishop then must be blameless, the husband of one wife, vigilant, sober, of good behaviour, given to hospitality, apt to teach; Not given to wine, no striker, not greedy of filthy lucre; but patient, not a brawler, not covetous; One that ruleth well his own house, having his children in subjection with all gravity; (For if a man know not how to rule his own house, how shall he take care of the church of God?)
 Not a novice, lest being lifted up with pride he fall into the condemnation of the devil.
 Moreover he must have a good report of them which are without; lest he fall into reproach and the snare of the devil.”
 (1 Ti.
 3.1-7).